jean2ai/jean2/README.md

 </p>

 <p align="center">
   <strong>Your AI agent.
 One server.
 Any device.
-No baked-in behavior.</strong>
+Built to work without you.</strong>
 </p>

 <p align="center">
-  A coding assistant, a research agent, a personal automation.
-Same binary, different configuration.<br>
-  Run Claude, GPT, or Gemini against your codebase, your browser, your terminal with no vendor lock-in.<br>
-  <strong>One server.
-Any LLM.
-Every device.
-Nothing leaves your machine.</strong>
+  Jean2 is a persistent AI agent server.
+It runs on your machine, connects to any LLM,<br>
+  and works autonomously until the job is done.
+Close your laptop.
+The agent never stops.
 </p>

 <p align="center">